ELJoOker2004/ELJoOker2004.github.io/_posts/2024-07-15-unauthentical.md

 | VirusTotal                    | https://www.virustotal.com/gui/file/3f54ee6d8acb344f9964f5ecd01d5340a80443664aa73cc1bb6fb1b60628e535/
 | First seen                    | <span style="color: red;">2024-07-15</span>

-It's a Windows GUI application which acts as an installer
+It's a Windows GUI application that acts as an installer.

 ### Static Analysis

-Doing some static analysis we can already see some malicious imports
+During the static analysis, we can already see some malicious imports.

 ![](/assets/img/posts/2024-07-15-unauthentical/1.png)

-But we are still not sure because most of them are essential for the installers.
+However, we are still not sure because most of them are essential for the installer.

 ### dynamic Analysis